-To speak and write of "African Socialism" makes no better sense than dividing the sciences into geographical compartments, e.g. African mathematics.
-African chemistry, African biology, or African physics.
-Science is universal, but its application differs according to different situations:

-There is only one socialismscientific socialism-which belongs to the whole world, and not to one continent or one country.

-"African Socialism" is a mirage. but there can be different roads to Socialism arising from the different conditions in the African countries.
+To speak and write of "African Socialism" makes no better sense than dividing the sciences into geographical compartments, e.g. African mathematics, African chemistry, African biology, or African physics.
+Science is universal, but its application differs according to different situations.
+There is only one socialism-scientific socialism-which belongs to the whole world, and not to one continent or one country.
+"African Socialism" is a mirage, but there can be different roads to Socialism arising from the different conditions in the African countries.

-1. Common ownership of all the means of production, distribution and exchange, and production for use, and not for private profit.

-2. Planned methods of production based on harmonious relations between industry and agriculture, raising of living standards, and overcoming the inequality between town and country.

-3. Application of science to all spheres of production, unleashing the inventive genius of human beings, and to make machines the servants of men and women.

-4. Political power in the hands of the people, led by the working class and its Marxist party, and based on full democracy in all aspects of economic and social life.

-5. Nations sovereignty and friendship with all nations, based on internationalism and not narrow bourgeois nationalism.

-6. Equal rights for all men and women.

-7. Encouragement and promotion of young people to take key positions of leadership.

-8. Positive measures for the flourishing of the arts and scienc- (expressed in the national movees, for scientific and technical education, and for equal opportunities for every child to advance in all spheres of education.
+What are the basic tenets of socialism?
+Briefly, they are:

+- (1) Common ownership of all the means of production, distribution and exchange, and production for use, and not for private profit. - (2) Planned methods of production, based on harmonious relations between industry and agriculture, raising of living standards, and overcoming the inequality between town and country. - (3) Application of science to all spheres of production, unleashing the inventive genius of human beings, and to make machines the servants of men and women. - (4) Political power in the hands of the people, led by the working class and its Marxist party, and based on full democracy in all aspects of economic and social life. - (5) National sovereignty and friendship with all nations, based on internationalism and not narrow bourgeois nationalism. - (6) Equal rights for all men and women. - (7) Encouragement and promotion of young people to take key positions of leadership. - (8) Positive measures for the flourishing of the arts and sciences, for scientific and technical education, and for equal opportunities for every child to advance in all spheres of education.

-There is nothing specifically Russian, German; French, British, or American about these basic tenets of socialism, and nothing in them which is "alien" to any African country.
-They represent a stage in the advance of human society. which would end all forms of imperialist domination, all forms of economic exploitation, and all forms of inequality.
+There is nothing specifically Russian, German, French, British, or American about these basic tenets of socialism, and nothing in them which is "alien" to any African country.
+They represent a stage in the advance of human society which would end all forms of imperialist domination, all forms of economic exploitation, and all forms of inequality.

 True, in the vastly different conditions of Africa the forms and methods of a socialist society cannot be an exact copy of the existing socialist countries.
-The existing class relations. communal land ownership, the sense of African unity, pride in African history and culture will have to be taken into account.
+The existing class relations, communal land ownership, the sense of African unity, pride in African history and culture, will have to be taken into account.